-2 As calculated in South Downs National Park Authority Dark Skies Technical Advice Note Glazing Appendix.
+3 As calculated in South Downs National Park Authority Dark Skies Technical Advice Note Glazing Appendix.

-10. Lighting Assessment and Plans
+10. Lighting assessment and plans

-- 10.1 Whether a lighting scheme requires planning permission or not, it may need the services of a qualified lighting designer to create an assessment or plan.
+Whether a lighting scheme requires planning permission or not, it may need the services of a qualified lighting designer to create an assessment or plan.
 A plan should contain essential information to show how the lighting is justified, what luminaires are used and where, how it complies with relevant standards and fully considers wider landscape and wildlife considerations.
-These aspects should be integrated into the very earliest stages of design. - 10.2 Planners will need to quickly and clearly understand how a lighting plan complies with relevant standards and how it will not cause harm to the landscape by producing light pollution.
-A design should clearly summarise the justification, the tasks need, mitigations, local and landscape impacts.
+These aspects should be integrated into the very earliest stages of design.

+Planners will need to quickly and clearly understand how a lighting plan complies with relevant standards and how it will not cause harm to the landscape by producing light pollution.
+A design should clearly summarise the justification, the tasks need, mitigations and, local and landscape impacts.
 The more clearly you can show this information, the better.
+A lighting assessment should include;

-Site description A summary of visual impact assessment description adapted for lighting, including indication of applicable environmental zone - which is assumed to initially be E0 compliance in developments outside urban (street-lit) areas 2 Assessment method A description of the methodology for site visits, design and evaluation 3 Baseline Assessment An assessment of the current lighting at site, identification of sensitive ecological receptors, viewpoints and general dark sky conditions.
-Malvern Hills AONB landscape and biodiversity documents should be used 4 Proposed development at the very earliest stages to integrate into design.
-This is the main technical part of the plan.
-It should include Design objectives Task requirements Relevant guidance, standards and legislation that relate from local to landscape Task calculations Obtrusive light calculations with appropriate consideration for key ecological receptor sites Luminaire schedules and installation plans Luminaire specifications (lumens, CCT, CRI, spectral distribution) 5 Residual effects Assessment of the changes caused by the lighting, including construction and operational phases.
+I Site description A summary of visual impact assessment description adapted for lighting, including indication of applicable environmental zone - which is assumed to initially be E0 compliance in developments outside urban (street-lit) areas.
+2 Assessment method A description of the methodology for site visits, design and evaluation.
+3 Baseline Assessment An assessment of the current lighting at site, identification of sensitive ecological receptors, viewpoints and general dark sky conditions.
+Landscape and biodiversity documents published by the Malvern Hills National Landscape Partnership should be used at the very earliest stages to integrate into design.
+4 Proposed development This is the main technical part of the plan.
+It should include: design objectives; task requirements; relevant guidance, standards and legislation that relate from local to landscape; task calculations; obtrusive light calculations with appropriate consideration for key ecological receptor sites; luminaire schedules and installation plans; and luminaire specifications (lumens, CCT, CRI, spectral distribution).
+5 Residual effects Assessment of the changes caused by the lighting, including construction and operational phases.
 This should also include effects to the dark landscape and wildlife and overall visibility after installation and mitigations.
-6 Potential mitigation A description of any potential mitigations used, including curfews, reduced illuminances, or shielding 7 Conclusions A summary of the report covering installation and operational phases.
+6 Potential mitigation A description of any potential mitigations used, including curfews, reduced illuminances, or shielding.
+7 Conclusions A summary of the report covering installation and operational phases.
 This should summarise the main technical requirements and be clearly presented to a planner.
-The II P Professional I i shting Guide $04 - Guidance on undertaking environmental lighting impact$